-If you’ve been injured due to radiation or toxic chemical exposure, you may qualify for compensation through the Energy Employees Occupational Illness Compensation Program Act.
-Under the act, workers and their survivors may be eligible for settlement amounts up to $250,000 plus medical expense reimbursement.
-However, receiving settlement is not as simple as filing a claim.
-Workers must navigate the complex legal field of government worker claims as well as understand how to maneuver through workers compensation and Social Security Disability laws.
-If you’re about to file a claim, please seek the guidance of an EEOICPA attorney first.
+Toxic chemical exposure and radiation can cause serious injury.
+If you have had exposure to hazardous materials at work, you may qualify for compensation through the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).
+Under this act, workers and their survivors may be eligible for settlements of up to $250,000, and that amount does not include reimbursement for medical expenses.
+Unfortunately, receiving fair compensation for your injuries is rarely as simple as filing a claim.
+Employees must traverse the complicated legal field of government worker claims.
+They also face maneuvering through and trying to understand workers’ compensation and Social Security Disability laws.
+If you meet the criteria for EEOICPA compensation and need to file a claim, please seek help first from an EEOICPA attorney.

 An Energy Employee Compensation Law Firm Can Help

 An EEOICPA can help you determine if you are eligible for settlement due to chemical or radiation exposure at work.
 If that is the case, you will generally fall under one of two categories: Part B or Part E. The part applying to your case will depend on where you were employed and what illness you contracted due to exposure.
 Because the settlements can amount up to a maximum of $250,000 plus medical expense reimbursement, it is best that you seek the advice of an EEOICPA lawyer before proceeding with your claim.
 Contrary to what you might think, working with a lawyer does not have to be intimidating or expensive.
 Under the EEOICPA, your lawyer can only charge a small percentage of your awarded settlement.
 Also, most lawyers will not collect any fee from you if you do not win.
 Knowing that these special provisions are in place, you should feel highly encouraged to seek legal counsel if you plan to submit a claim.

 What is the difference between Part B and Part E?